DaveBenham/VenomModules/README.md

 The monophonic input always uses the V/Oct standard.

 The effective pseudo-octave interval is the sum of the knob and input values, clamped to a value between 0 and 2 octaves.
-The effective value is displayed below the knob (not yet implemented), using the units defined by the switch.
+The effective value is displayed below the knob, using the units defined by the switch.

 ### EDPO (Equal Divisions per Pseudo Octave) knob and input
 Defines the number of equal divisions of the pseudo-octave interval, which in turn defines the scale's chromatic step interval.
 The default value is 12.

 The monophonic input is scaled at 10 divisions per volt.

 The effective number of divisions is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
-The effective value is displayed below the knob (not yet implemented).
+The effective value is displayed below the knob.

 ### Scale Length and input
 Defines the number of intervals (notes) in the scale.
 The final interval defines the jump from the last note in the scale to the root of the next pseudo-octave.
 The default value is 7.

 The monophonic input is scaled at 1 scale interval per volt.

 The effective scale length is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 10.
-The effective value is displayed below the knob (not yet implemented).
+The effective value is displayed below the knob.

 ### Scale Root knob, input, and unit switch
 Defines the root note of the repeating scale.